LayerManager/layman/doc/rest.md

    - by default default SLD style of GeoServer is used
    - SLD or QML style file (recognized by the root element of XML: `StyledLayerDescriptor` or `qgis`)
      - QML style for raster data file is not supported
+     - It's possible to encode also external images in QML styles and use them in the style.
+To do so, each image needs to be encoded in Base64 encoding inside QML file.
+You can achieve it by selecting "Embed File" option in QGIS Layer Symbology window, see e.g. QGIS issues [2815](https://github.com/qgis/QGIS-Documentation/issues/2815) or [4563](https://github.com/qgis/QGIS-Documentation/pull/4563).
    - uploading of additional style files, e.g. point-symbol images or fonts is not supported
    - attribute names are [laundered](https://gdal.org/drivers/vector/pg.html#layer-creation-options) to be in line with DB attribute names
 - *access_rights.read*, string